 The longer you act like today is just another day in an effort to get over the hurt, or disappointment from your father, you continue to do more damage than good.

 On this Father’s Day, I encourage you to let it go and focus on positive things.
 Whatever it is, let it go.
-For some of us, it may be the feeling of hurt from our fathers not being present in our lives.
+For some of us, it may be the feeling of hurt from our fathers’ absences in our lives.
 As cliché as this may sound, forgiveness is for you.
-You need to start with forgiveness and aim towards letting it go.
+You need to start with forgiveness and aim toward letting it go.

 For others like us, it may be the fact that our father’s physical presence no longer resides here with us on Earth.
 You can’t just let that go, so that’s not what I’d suggest.
 But, understand that your grief is real.
 It comes in stages and you must go through each before you reach a point of acceptance.

-You can learn 4 Practical Ways to Think Positively & Have More Joy with this article.
+Check out these 4 Practical Ways to Think Positively & Have More Joy.